Catering business valuation

 - Business sale price to furniture, fixture and equipment (FF&E) assets.

-- Business sale price to seller’s discretionary cash flow.
+- Sale price to seller’s discretionary cash flow.

-Typically, the value of business inventory is added to the value estimates.
+Typically, the value of business inventory gets added to the value estimates.

 We have listed these valuation multiples in the order of their accuracy.
-Since the multiples are statistically derived from a number of business sales, a key measure of their accuracy is the value spread.
-The closer the actual valuation multiples to each other, the more accurately you can predict your own business value.
+Now the multiples come from a statistical analysis of a number of business sales.
+As a result, the value spread constitutes a key measure of their accuracy.
+In other words, the closer the actual valuation multiples cluster to each other, the more accurately you can predict your own business value.

-Indeed, the business price to gross revenue valuation multiple shows a spread that is about 45% tighter than the discretionary cash flow based estimates.
+Indeed, the business price to gross revenue valuation multiple shows a spread about 45% tighter than the discretionary cash flow based estimates.

 Example – using valuation multiples to estimate the value of a catering business.